 Because of the co-op program, 100% of Saunders students graduate with a business-focused internship each year — an impressive feat that ensures each and every student has an experience to reference when it comes time to interview for future internships or employment.
-Employment wise, a whopping 92.64% of the Class of 2023 secured a full-time position within three months of graduation – well up 80% for the Class of 2021.
+Employment wise, a whopping 92.55% of the Class of 2023 secured a full-time position within three months of graduation, nearly the same as the 92.64% rate for the class of 2022.

 BIZ 1+2 PROGRAM